How do you write a resume? With so many conflicting opinions out there, we’ve set out to find the ultimate answer to this question.

 1. Choose the Right Construction Resume Format

-They’ll judge you at first sight.
+They’ll judge your construction worker resume at first sight.

 Control what they see.